bitcoin/bitcoin/doc/build-osx.md

     cd bitcoin
     ```

-2. Build NdovuCoin Core:
+2. Build Bitcoin Core:

-    Configure and build the headless NdovuCoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Bitcoin Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell